 Gerhartz has been featured in solo and group shows across the country and has won several awards at prominent national invitational exhibitions.
 His work is collected both nationally and internationally.

-About his work, Gerhartz has said, “My goal is to effectively record the richness of our human experience, the contrasts between life and death, the dance and dirge, the beautiful and common, joy and sorrow, hope and despair, while in the end offering a message of hope.
-As I paint my subjects from life and have the privilege of studying the awe-inspiring breadth and depth of the beauty of the created world, it is humbling to ponder the greatness of our Creator.”
+About his work Gerhartz has said, “My goal is to effectively record the richness of our human experience, the contrasts between life and death, the dance and dirge, the beautiful and common, joy and sorrow and hope and despair, while in the end offering a message of hope and pointing the viewer to the eternal. … As I paint my subjects from life and have the privilege of studying the awe-inspiring breadth and depth of the beauty of the created world, it is humbling to ponder the greatness of our Creator.”